-Got a basement that’s barely used?
-Create a full basement wine room, both for storage and for hosting wine tastings for friends.
+Got a basement that's barely used?
+Create a full basement wine cellar, both for storage and for hosting wine tastings for friends.
 An underground wine cellar with a secret door will be the envy of all your friends.
-Underground Spiral Cellars don’t even require an existing basement.
+Underground spiral cellars don’t even require an existing basement.
 But they do give you instant access to your collection via a top door and a – you guessed it – spiral staircase.
 Made from concrete and with an external diameter of 2.3 metres, they’re capable of holding up to 1900 bottles of wine.
 They can be installed under any ground floor room – great for kitchens but striking in a hallway too.
 We’re sold.

 This stunning wine room features built-in wood racks for wine bottles, plus a striking petrified wood splash back for added drama.

 2. Wine Bar

 This stunning, modern wine room and wine bar area features a narrow glass table ledge with bubbles inside, reminiscent of champagne bubbles.
 But it’s the modern pendant lighting here that really steals the show.